paketo-buildpacks/rfcs/text/0000-new-maintainer-group-process.md

 ## Summary

-This RFC intended to define processes for the creation of new maintainer groups.
+This RFC is intended to define processes for the creation of new maintainer groups.

 ## Motivation